-If a student misses more than 25 hours of class in any term, s/he will immediately be dismissed from the ESL Academy.
+If a student has 3 absences in any 1 class, s/he will receive a warning.
+If student a student has 6 absences in any 1class s/he may be dismissed from the ESL Academy.
 Medical or emergency absences must be approved by the Director and require a note from a doctor.

 - All new students will take a writing and speaking placement test along with the Accuplacer® test to determine initial placement at the ESL Academy

 - No level promotions will be made until Friday of week 1.